fjshadows/jet-sdk/README.md

 ```

-Using for getting product price by SKU
+[PRODUCTS]Using for getting product price by SKU

 ```javascript